Why Is an Email Style Guide Important?

 Image resolution.
 If you’re using retina images for email, you’ll want to save your images at double the height and width intended and then specify that intended size in the <img> tag.
 For instance, if you wanted an image to appear at 200×200 pixels in the email, you’d save the image at 400×400 pixels.

 However, there may be instances when you sacrifice a little image sharpness in exchange for faster image load times.
 Your brand guidelines should state when to make that tradeoff.

 Image style.
 Do your images have rounded corners?
 Drop shadows?
 Your email brand guidelines should clarify how the various images in your emails should be composed and styled.

 Logo.
-Arguably the most important image in your email, your logo may need to be adjusted to be optimized for email.
-Whatever your guidelines for your logo in email, we highly recommend that you code your logo into your emails as a partial.
-This doesn’t only guarantee that your logo looks the same across all messages, but also gives you the ability to easily and quickly update your logo across all your emails.
+Define parameters and guides for how your logo may need to be adjusted to be optimized for email.
+We recommend that you code your logo into your emails as a partial.
+This guarantees your logo looks the same across all messages, and gives you the ability to easily and quickly update your logo across all your emails.

 - Email headers